specklesystems/pygeoapi/README.md

 Report any other issues here or on our [Community Forum](https://speckle.community/).

-### Add Speckle Feature Layer to a web-based map
+## Add Speckle Feature Layers to web-based maps and desktop apps

+### Add Speckle layer in Javascript

-Javascript-based mapping libraries can load speckle data as JSON through following function:
+Javascript-based mapping libraries can load speckle data as JSON using the following function:

 ```javascript
     async function loadSpeckleData() => {